guy-g/DetectionTagger/README.md

 # DetectionTagger

-Detection Tagger is a simple tagging tool, especially for small number of classes.
+Detection Tagger is a simple tagging tool, especially for a small number of classes.

 ![This is an image](DetectionTagger.png)

-The bounding boxes are automatically save (/load) to (/from) json files.
+The bounding boxes are automatically saved (/load) to (/from) json files.

 Given an image and class, it enables:
   1. Adding new bounding box by dragging the mouse when pressing the left key.